ekwacuka/Employees-Records_Excel_Panda_MySQL/README.md

 # Excel_Panda_MySQL
 ### This project imports an Excel spreadsheet into Python Pandas Dataframe.
 ### Conducts some data verifications and then imports the data into a MySQL Database.
-### It then Separates the Spreadsheet programmatically into 2 separate worksheets into Sheet
+### It then Separates the Spreadsheet programmatically into 2 separate worksheets.

    #### Sheet 1: Authentication
    #### Sheet 2: Employee Records